mvysny/mvysny.github.io/_posts/2022-9-27-networking-lenovo-t14s-sucks.md

 [   18.054458] ax88179_178a 5-1.2:1.0 enx7cc2c642aedf: ax88179 - Link status is: 1
 ```

+EDIT: Flawlessly would be a stretch, the card randomly disconnects, but that's because it's connected
+to the piece-of-shit Lenovo docking station, read below.

 ## Wireless

 The wireless will frequently and randomly stop working with the following messages, with an occasional kernel segfault on top: